 You need to have a Master’s degree and/or CAIA, CFA certification.

-To illustrate in brief, you need to have deep knowledge of hedge funds, need to demonstrate accountability and responsibility, possess superior writing and analytical abilities, excellent interpersonal and communication skills, attention to detail, ability to deal with colleagues, investment managers and clients, strong relationship building skills and ability to work independently, ability to handle leadership positions, take self-motivated initiatives and have the willingness to travel.
+To illustrate in brief, you need to have deep knowledge of hedge funds, need to demonstrate accountability and responsibility, possess superior writing and analytical abilities, excellent interpersonal and communication skills, attention to detail, ability to deal with colleagues, investment managers, and clients, strong relationship building skills and ability to work independently, ability to handle leadership positions, take self-motivated initiatives and have the willingness to travel.

 In an initial couple of years as an analyst, you are required to undertake fundamental research projects and work with the Sector Head, which includes attending industry conferences, attending management meetings, conducting field research and build financial models.

 By engagement, we mean the ability to steer senior-level investment ideas, create your own network of management teams and buy-side analysts, take the initiative to work independently and analyze investments.

-As you move upward in the career ladder, responsibilities include generating own investment fund ideas, find ways to improve sector performance, lead the investment team, add value to other others, be accountable towards investment plans, actively participate in senior team meeting, remain thoroughly updated with stocks and other performances that impact your investment fund.
+As you move upward in the career ladder, responsibilities include generating own investment fund ideas, find ways to improve sector performance, lead the investment team, add value to other others, be accountable towards investment plans, actively participate in a senior team meeting, remain thoroughly updated with stocks and other performances that impact your investment fund.

-The Salary of a Hedge Fund Analyst
+The Salary of a Hedge Fund Analyst in 2020

-The top hedge funds in the US like Stark Investments, Davidson Kempner Advisors, and Wellington Management have around 10 Billion USD in Assets under Management (AUM).
+The top hedge funds in New York like Stark Investments, Davidson Kempner Advisors, and Wellington Management have around 10 Billion USD in Assets under Management (AUM).

 A career in a hedge fund is challenging and rewarding too.

-As you go up the ladder and reach managerial position, you get strong grip on different investment products and strategies and you get paid as per your performance, unlike that of mutual funds where the performance is compared with economic performance.
+As you go up the ladder and reach managerial position, you get a strong grip on different investment products and strategies and you get paid as per your performance, unlike that of mutual funds where the performance is compared with economic performance.